gilkeidar/ByteFrost/Look Up Table EEPROMs/readme.md

 In order to set an EEPROM's LUT contents, we need to generate a binary file that contains the LUT.
 In this folder is the software for doing so and binary files for LUTs used by the ByteFrost.

+NOTE: Issues with programmer configuration - choose CAT28C16A